• Skip to primary navigation

 What age is bubble foam for?

 Whatever age can play with this and not rub it in their eyes or mouths.
-If you’re going to try this out with the littlest humans, I would recommend using tearless baby shampoo just in case some splashes in their eyes!
+If you’re going to try this out with the littlest humans, I would recommend using tearless baby shampoo just in case some splashes in their eyes.

-I can also confirm that this is a DELIGHT to adults of all ages, too.
 Bubble foam might look like an activity just for kids, but YOU will love it, too.

 Bubble foam is epic amounts of fun!